watusi/jquery-mobile-iscrollview/README.md

 jQuery Mobile.
 It is not an easy task to integrate iScroll4 with jQuery Mobile - at least not correctly and efficiently.

-My intention is that this widget will handle 80% of use cases.
+My intention is that this widget will handle 80% of use cases with very minimal effort.

 The most common need for iScroll in jQuery Mobile projects is to have a fixed header and footer with a single vertically-scrollable area in-between.

 This can be accomplished by simply including the required files in the `<head>` and adding a single `data-scroll` attribute to your content `<div>`.